telerik/fiddler-everywhere-docs/get-started/collaboration.md

 ## Save and Share Sessions

-Network sessions captured by the Fiddler Everywhere client can be saved into workspaces and replayed later.
-These same sessions can also be shared with your teammates!
+Network sessions captured by the Fiddler Everywhere client can be saved and viewed later.
+These same sessions can also be shared with your teammates.
 Simply use the sharing features of Fiddler Everywhere and invite other team members to collaborate.

 Save and share a session with a collaborator while following these steps:
- 1. Capture the traffic (that you would like to share with your collaborators).
+ 1. [Capture the traffic]({%slug capture-traffic-get-started%}) (that you would like to share with your collaborators).
  2. Use a preferred way to save and share a session.
-With Fiddler Everywhere, you can share captured traffic via:
+With Fiddler Everywhere, you can save and share captured traffic via:
     - [Live Traffic toolbar]({%slug web-sessions-list%}#live-traffic-toolbar) provides **Save** and **Share** options.
     - [Live Traffic list]({%slug web-sessions-list%}#live-traffic-list) provides **Save** and **Share** options via the context menu.
     - [Sessions list]({%slug saved-sessions-tab%}) provides **Share** functionality via dedicated button.
+The list contains previosly saved sessions or sessions shared with the user.
-    - [File menu]({%slug file-menu%}) allows you to import/export different known formats (like HTTPArchive, Packet Capture, Folder Tree, and others) and to load and save Fiddler archives (SAZ format).
+    - [File menu]({%slug file-menu%}) allows you to import/export different known formats (like HTTPArchive, Packet Capture, Folder Tree, and others) and to load and save Fiddler archives (**SAZ** format) that are holding captured sessions.

 >tip The Fiddler Everywhere free version has a quota for sharing sessions with collaborators.
 Check [the advantages provided by Fiddler Everywhere Pro]({%slug introduction%}#fiddler-everywhere-pro), which significantly extends the collaboration quotas.